biancaisc/Micro-Social-WebApplication/README.md

  Instagram-inspired application, developed using ASP .NET framework, MVC architecture and C# language.

- Project developed in a team and documented using Trello platform.
+ Developed as part of a two-person team and documented using Trello platform.
 ## Functionalities

 As a user you can: